bbtong/bbtong/README.md

 ### Hey 👋 I'm Bryan

+The world is pretty distant and impersonal right now, so here's my self-introduction! 🧋

 - 🔭 I work on Distributed Systems rn
 - 🌱 Gardening is fun, but I'm impatient
 - ☕ Coffee is my preferred beverage